A guide to Riga for those seeking the alternative, unusual and cool things to do in this beautiful city.

 Even if you don’t go there for an event, it’s a great place to have a drink, especially when the weather is warm enough to sit outside on the deck in the garden.

-Miera Street
+Miera street

 Miera Street (or Miera iela in Latvian) is know as Riga’s hipster area.